alexokoji/Simple-Student-Management-System/README.md

 # Simple-Student-Management-System
-This is a simple student management system create to showcase how Django handles CRUD activities.
+This is a simple student management system created to showcase how Django handles CRUD activities.